47degrees/types-vs-tests/src/main/tut/presentation.md

 - Programs produce expected __output values__ given correct input values.
   (counter value is consistent with our biz logic)
 - __Runtime__ machinery
-  (The program may work sync/async. etc...)
+  (The program may work sync/async and it may fail)

 ---